backdrop-contrib/auto_entitylabel/README.txt

 CONFIGURATION
 -------------

+ * Configure in Structure » Automatic label
+   Select the Content type and input values in "Pattern for the label" field.

  * For each content type you want to have an automatic title, configure the module bundle configuration page, e.g. 'admin/structure/types' for content types